Marian Anderson: Ford 50th Anniversary Show

 On June 15, 1953, Anderson headlined The Ford 50th Anniversary Show, which was broadcast live from New York City on both NBC and CBS.
 Midway through the program, she sang "He's Got the Whole World in His Hands".
 She returned to close the program with her rendition of the "Battle Hymn of the Republic".
 The program attracted an audience of 60 million viewers.
 Forty years after the broadcast, television critic Tom Shales recalled the broadcast as both "a landmark in television" and "a milestone in the cultural life of the '50s".

 The Metropolitan Opera

-On January 7, 1955, Anderson became the first African American to sing with the Metropolitan Opera in New York.
+On January 7, 1955, Anderson became the first Black American to sing with the Metropolitan Opera in New York.
 At the invitation of director Rudolf Bing, she sang the part of Ulrica in Giuseppe Verdi's Un ballo in maschera (opposite Zinka Milanov, then Herva Nelli, as Amelia).
 Anderson later said about the evening, "The curtain rose on the second scene and I was there on stage, mixing the witch's brew.
 I trembled, and when the audience applauded and applauded before I could sing a note, I felt myself tightening into a knot."
 Although she never appeared with the company again, Anderson was named a permanent member of the Metropolitan Opera company.
 The following year, her autobiography, My Lord, What a Morning, was published, and became a bestseller.